 }

-All you need to do is add JpaSpecificationExecutor to your existing JpaRepository.
+Just add JpaSpecificationExecutor to your existing JpaRepository.

 public interface ProductRepository